tttallis/ajellito/_posts/2009-10-16-IterationPlanning.markdown

 ---
-title: A video showing how teams can use Agilito to plan and estimate work for an iteration.
+title: A video showing how teams can use Ajellito to plan and estimate work for an iteration.
 name: Iteration Planning
 layout: default
 ---